What to Know Before Adding a Sunroom.

 These are the average costs for a 15-foot by 15-foot room:

 Sunrooms made of wood and other standard materials start at $15,000.
-Top-of-the-line aluminum and glass sunrooms topping out at $30,000.
+Top-of-the-line aluminium and glass sunrooms topping out at $30,000.
 Of course, prices will vary by design, materials, your region, and the amount of work you’ll do yourself.

 Construction costs of four-season rooms also vary according to heating and cooling requirements and finishing.
 Expect to pay at least $20,000 for a finished room.